madaan/Perfsim/README.markdown

-#Simulator for a system which has servers with load dependent service rate and the customers have dynamic queue joining probabilities
+#Simulator for a system which has servers with load dependent service rates and customers with dynamic queue joining probabilities.

+###In simpler terms, we are trying to model the situation at places where public dealing is involved.

 ##The simulator now has the following features :
     1. Any number of servers be specified.
 	2. Distribution for servers can be specified.